Diem-TX-Dang/vdW-MBDWan-code/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-For assistance with running please email Diem Thi-Xuan Dang at dangt1@usf.edu (work) or xuandiemdang@gmai.com (personal)
+For assistance with running please email Diem Thi-Xuan Dang at dangt1@usf.edu

 ----------------------------------------------------------------------------------------------------------------------------------------